All The Places To Dance Salsa On 2 in Melbourne (2026)

 This is not a quiet, purist, only-school-dancers-in-the-room mambo social.
 It’s bigger, louder, more mixed, and more varied.
 I’ve met people there from many different dance backgrounds, including people who don’t dance at all.

 For on 2, Colorá is very workable.
 You can dance on 1 or on 2 here easily, depending on who you ask.
 The floor is usually broad enough that you’ll find both.
-It’s also a good social if you’re going with friends who are not all equally deep into salsa, because the night works as both a dance social and a fun night out.
+There’s some Cuban and I’ve even seen a little Caleña.
+It’s also a good social if you’re going with friends who are not all equally deep into salsa, because the night works as both a dance social and a fun night out — there’s lots of space to hang out at tables on the edges.

 Sometimes there are live musicians or special guest elements, which pushes the energy up even more.
 If you like your salsa social with a bar, a crowd, and a big-room feeling, Colorá is one of the stronger options.